-- Cork Simon Community is part of a network of eight independent Simon Communities operating in the Republic, the others being in Dundalk, Dublin, Midlands, South East, Galway, North West and Mid West.
+- Cork Simon Community is part of a network of eight independent Simon Communities operating in the Republic of Ireland, the others being in Dundalk, Dublin, Midlands, South East, Galway, North West and Mid West.
 All eight Simon Communities share common values and ethos in tackling all forms of homelessness throughout Ireland, and work collectively through a National Office to conduct valuable research and to inform and influence national policy. - Cork Simon is an Approved Housing Body and a member of the Irish Council for Social Housing. - Cork Simon Community has close links with other agencies in Cork providing services for people who are homeless.
 As part of the Cork Social Housing Forum, Cork Homeless Forum and the Cork Youth Homeless Forum we seek to achieve a co-ordinated approach to homelessness in Cork. - The Southwest Joint Regional Homelessness Consultative Forum is a key policy link between the delivery of homeless services in the South West and national policy.
-The Forum is responsible for the Cork & Kerry region. - Cork Simon Community has good working relationships with the Health Service Executive, Cork City Council, Department of Social Protection, Cork Local Drugs Task Force, Cork Education and Training Board and the Community Gardaí.
-We work with private landlords, voluntary housing bodies and a range of Community groups including Cork City Partnership and CESCA. - Cork Simon Community has forged connections and networks with the Cork business community.
+The Forum is responsible for the Cork & Kerry region.

-Relationships with other bodies - continued
+Relationships with other bodies

-- Cork Simon is a founding member of the Cork Homeless Network which brings together all the voluntary agencies in Cork providing services for people who are homeless. - Cork Simon Community partners with Focus Ireland, Threshold and St Vincent de Paul on a Cork Rentals and Housing Support Partnership to facilitate people to move out of emergency accommodation to a home of their own.
+- Cork Simon Community has good working relationships with the Health Service Executive, Cork City Council, Department of Social Protection, Cork Local Drugs Task Force, Cork Education and Training Board and the Community Gardaí.
+We work with private landlords, voluntary housing bodies and a range of Community groups including Cork City Partnership and Cork Equal and Sustainable Communities Alliance (CESCA). - Cork Simon Community has forged connections and networks with the Cork business community. - Cork Simon is a founding member of the Cork Homeless Network which brings together all the voluntary agencies in Cork providing services for people who are homeless. - Cork Simon Community partners with Focus Ireland, Threshold and St Vincent de Paul on a Cork Rentals and Housing Support Partnership to facilitate people to move out of emergency accommodation to a home of their own. - Cork Simon provides operational and management supports to South East Simon Community.